 Then build the plan around reality: your pay schedule, your minimums, your energy, and the amount of extra money you can actually send without blowing up next month.

-Why does basic budgeting advice not fix debt?
+Why doesn't basic budgeting advice fix credit card debt?

-How do I build a real debt payoff plan?
+How do I build a real debt payoff plan that actually works?

 What calculator should I use for debt payoff?